History of Le Moyne Dolphins men's basketball (1983–1988): Rauch arrives and Dolphins in the tournament (1987–1988)

 The Dolphins overcame a lethargic first half and defeated Southampton, 87–77, in the semifinal of the Le Moyne–Coca-Cola Classic on December 11.
 Scott Hicks scored 21 points to lead Le Moyne.
-Pete Jerebko and Len Rach each had a double-double.
+Pete Jerebko and Len Rauch each had a double-double.
 Jerebko finished with 20 points and 15 rebounds, and Rauch added 10 points and 11 boards.
 Daryl Cambrelen had a game-high 33 points, 10 rebounds, six assists and four steals in a losing effort for the Colonials.
 In the tournament final the following evening, the Dolphins went on a 27–8 extended run in the first half, led by 22 points and the break and never allowed Keene State to get closer than 16 points down in the second half, cruising to a 92–60 victory and the tournament title.
 Pete Jerebko and Russell Barnes each scored 20 points for Le Moyne, and Jerebko was named the tournament's most valuable player.
 Barnes and Scott Hicks were named to the all-tournament team.
 Julius Edwards was the primary defender on Steve Kaufman, who had shot 8 for 9 from three-point range for the Owls in their semifinal game, and held him to just five points.

 The Dolphins fell to Millersville, 85–74, in the semifinals of the Mount St. Mary's Holiday Tournament on December 28.
 Le Moyne trailed, 75–73, but Dolphin turnovers in the final two minutes allowed the Marauders to pull away for the win.
 Julius Edwards and Pete Jerebko each scored 18 points to lead Le Moyne.
 The following evening, the Dolphins went on a 31–17 run to erase a 13-point second half deficit and defeat Lock Haven, 78–75, and claim third place in the tournament.
 Sophomore walk-on Jim Cunningham hot a pair of free throws in the final minute to extend Le Moyne's lead to three points.
 John Jekot's potential game-tying three-pointer bounded off the rim at the buzzer.
 Cunningham was pressed into duty, because Pete Jerebko was ejected after committing a flagrant foul with 17:43 to play.
 Scott Hicks scored 28 points to lead the Dolphins, who improved to 6–3 on the season.

 The Dolphins avenged an early season loss, when they entertained Mansfield on January 18, 1988.
 A 16–0 run gave Le Moyne a 29–10 lead with 11:48 to play in the first half.
 At intermission, the Dolphins were up, 54–30.
 The Mountaineers were unable to challenge in the second half, and Le Moyne cruised to a 99–72 victory.
 The Dolphins suffocated Mansfield's smaller point guards with pressing defense and were able to easily shoot over them.
 Julius Edwards shot 7 for 8 from the floor and finished with 15 points.
 Pete Jerebko scored 29 points to lead Le Moyne, shooting 11 for 13 from the floor, including 7 for 9 from three-point range.
 The win was the sixth straight for the Dolphins and improved their record to 11–3.